mapninja/Earthsys144/week00/02_logging_into_accounts_and_installing_software.md

 **Getting Started:**

 1. Navigate to [colab.research.google.com](https://colab.research.google.com)
-2. Sign in using your Google account (or create one if you don't have one)
+2. Sign in using your SUNetID credentials
 3. Create a test notebook:
    - Click **New notebook**
    - Run a simple command to verify it works